 Trace elements (TE) in coal pose potential environmental hazards, specifically in terms of hazardous air pollutants (HAPS).
-The US Clean Air Act of 1990 lists eleven TEs which result directly from coal combustion and utilization: As, Be, Cd, Cr, Co, Pb, Hg, Mn, Ni, Sb, and Se.
-Swaine (2000) considered twenty-six elements found in coal to be of environmental concern with levels of toxicity decreasing from As, Cd, Cr, Hg, Pb, Se to B; Cl, F, Mn, Mo, Ni, Be, Cu, P, Th, U, V, Zn; and Ba, Co, I, Ra, Sb, Sn, and Ti.
+The US Clean Air Act of 1990 lists eleven TEs which result directly from coal combustion and utilisation: As, Be, Cd, Cr, Co, Pb, Hg, Mn, Ni, Sb, and Se.
+Swaine (2000) considered twenty-six elements found in coal to be of environmental concern, listed here in order of decreasing toxicity: As, Cd, Cr, Hg, Pb, Se B, Cl, F, Mn, Mo, Ni, Be, Cu, P, Th, U, V, Zn, Ba, Co, I, Ra, Sb, Sn, and Ti.
 Finkelman (1994, 1995) considered the modes of occurrence of trace elements in coals, and Bergh et al. (2011), Wagner and Tlotleng (2012), Wagner and Hlatshwayo (2005) are recent publications pertaining to trace elements in South African coals.
 The reader is advised to consult Davidson and Clarke (1996), Ketris and Yudovich (2009), and Swaine (1990, 2000) for further information regarding TE in coals.

 Whilst XRF can be used to determine TE in coals, the low detection levels create problems.
-Inductively coupled plasma mass spectrometry (ICP-MS) is the favoured method of TE analysis, excluding mercury determiantion.
+Inductively coupled plasma mass spectrometry (ICP-MS) is the favoured method of TE analysis, other than for mercury determination.
 Mercury is typically determined via automated Hydride Generation-Flow Injection Mercury Systems or cold vapour atomic adsorption.
 All these techniques require the sample to be in solution, and hence the TE are extracted from the coal via destructive digestion or dissolution techniques.
-Coal may be ashed prior to extraction, but the more volatile TE may be lost during ashing (such as mercury, and some arsenic, cadmium, and selenium).
+Coal may be ashed prior to extraction, but the more volatile TE (such as mercury, and some arsenic, cadmium, and selenium) may be lost during ashing.
 Hence, sample preparation should be conducted in closed vessels to retain all gases.
 Sequential leaching or microwave digestion in closed Teflon vessels are the preferred preparation techniques (Davidson and Clarke, 1996).
 SANS 406:2006, ASTM D6414-99, and ASTM D4606-95 also apply for sample preparation, as well as SANS 15237:2004 / ISO 15237:2003 for mercury determination.
 Density fractionation is typically conducted prior to analysis, to determine the TE affinities (organic or inorganic) (Hower et al., 1996; Aktas et al., 1998; Davidson, 2000; Querol et al., 2001; Wagner and Hlatshwayo, 2005; Bergh et al., 2011; Wagner and Tlotleng, 2012).

 4.4.5 Quantitative Evaluation of Materials using Scanning Electron Microscope